 - And many breed and specialty rescue groups.

 The central prevention strategy to reduce animal intakes at shelters is to prevent unwanted litters.
-While RASKC veterinarians perform spay neuters on our adoption animals and feral cats, we rely on our non-profit partner, Pasado’s Safe Haven to provide free or reduced cost spay neuter services to qualified residents.
-RASKC is proud to host the Spay Station at our Kent Pet Adoption Facility and we have spay-neuter events held in the RASKC Parking lot each month.
-In addition, the mobile Spay Station has also been traveling to further out locations beyond Kent in King County (Maple Valley, Enumclaw, Tukwila and North Bend) supported by RASKC and, often another partner, South County Cats.
+While RASKC veterinarians perform spay/neuter surgeries on our adoptive animals and feral cats, we rely on our non-profit partner, Pasado's Safe Haven, to provide free or reduced cost spay/neuter services to qualified residents.
+RASKC is proud to host the Mobile Spay Station at our Kent facility and we have spay-neuter events held in the RASKC parking lot each month.
+The Mobile Spay Station also travels throughout King County (Maple Valley, Enumclaw, Tukwila, and North Bend) supported by RASKC and often another partner, South County Cats.

 Barn Cats R Us, a RASKC volunteer-run program, re-homes feral cats at no charge to the land owner.
 Most of our barn cats have been rescued from sites threatened by development, or other outdoor homes where the previous owners have moved or can't keep caring for their outdoor cats.
 These mousers and ratters provide totally organic rodent control that does not depend on the use of poisons that can harm kids, pets, livestock, and wild animals.